vanwagonet/modules/README.md

 * `require.resolve(id)` -- Resolves a relative module id against this module's id, and returns the `uri` for that module.
 * `require.toUrl(id)` -- Similar to `require.resolve()`.
 See the AMD spec.
+* `require.map(url, ids)` -- Tell require where to load specific modules.
+	`url` is the url to request, and `ids` is an array of module ids that are defined by the file at the url.